NikKowPHP/social-brain/chapters/chapter-3.md

 The patterns weren't random.
 Each person had a default, almost instinctual way of managing social threats and rewards.
 They were all playing different instruments in the orchestra.

 To become a conductor, you must first get to know your musicians—and the instrument you naturally play.
 This diagnostic is not a test.
 There are no right or wrong answers.
-It is a mirror to help you see your own social operating system, which is built upon the SCARF sensitivities we just uncovered.
+It is a mirror to help you see your own internal wiring, which is built upon the SCARF sensitivities we just uncovered.

 *   The **Architect** leads with a deep, instinctual need to protect their **Status** through competence, data, and logic.
 *   The **Connector** is wired to prioritize **Relatedness** above all else, sensing and managing the emotional harmony of the group.